hotosm/tasking-manager/docs/contributing.md

 ## Welcome

 :+1::tada: First off, I'm really glad you're reading this, because we need volunteer developers to help improve the Tasking Manager.! :tada::+1:
 We welcome and encourage contributors of all skill levels and we are committed to making sure your participation in our tech collective is inclusive, enjoyable and rewarding.
-If you have never contributed to an open source project before, we are a good place to start and will make sure you are supported every step of the way.
+If you have never contributed to an open-source project before, we are a good place to start and will make sure you are supported every step of the way.
 If you have **any** questions, please ask!

 We are collaborating with Kathmandu Living Labs on the maintenance of the Tasking Manager - expect to hear a lot from all of us on Github :)